func-i/webpack-angular/README.md

 * Add multiple `notepad` directives on the same page
 * What unexpected behaviour are you getting?
 * How do you fix this?
 (Isolate scope)
+* How do you handle the `blur` functionality?
+  * Are your updates being propagated?
+  * How do we force changes in Angular?
+(Ask for help if needed)

 ### To continue: